-We use “rarity” ranking to describe the relative scarcity of one NFT’s attributes compared to another in the same collection.
-An NFT with rare attributes will have a lower rarity ranking (such as 1 or 2) than an NFT that shares attributes with thousands of others in the collection.
+We use “rarity” ranking to describe the relative scarcity of one NFT’s trait compared to another in the same collection.
+An NFT with rare traits will have a lower rarity ranking (such as 1 or 2) than an NFT that shares traits with thousands of others in the collection.

 When rarity rankings vary across platforms and use different methodologies, it can cause confusion for buyers and sellers and make it difficult to use rarity for purchase and sale decisions.